F300 FAQs

 What baggage transfer is included in my entry?

-Included in your entry are two types of baggage transfer.
+1-Day Epic Event – Included in your entry are two types of baggage transfer.
 Firstly, we’ll take your spare clothing and camping gear from the start to the finish.
-This should be of similar size to the carry-on luggage allowed by airlines – a small holdall or rucksack.
+This should be a small holdall or rucksack.
 Please make sure everything is in the bag and not attached to the outside.
 Depending on your arrangements for Friday night, this bag can be left with us at registration (Colvend Hall).
 They will be picked up for transfer from 4:30am.
 Secondly, we’ll transfer a small drop bag to Feed 3 at 180Km details of this bag can be found in the ‘Rider Support’ section.

 How do the shuttle services work?

-The shuttle services are designed to get you and your bike and kit to the start from Druridge Bay – the finish.
+The shuttle services are designed to get you and your bike and kit to the start from Druridge Bay – where you will eventually finish.

-Bookings will be taken in advance for this service leaving Druridge mid/late afternoon on the Friday before the event.
+Bookings will be taken in advance for this service leaving Druridge mid/late afternoon on the Thursday and Friday before the event.
+In order to guarantee the coaches (limited availability) we will stop taking bookings on 31st February 2024 – the transfer can be purchased from the entry system and are none refundable.
 Cars can be left at Druridge until riders return on Saturday/Sunday.

 The service will be at ‘cost’ price and include a bus shuttle with a separate bike carriage on a commercial van/luton.